How our appointment system works

 Doctors will always encourage people to come into the surgery because this is where the best care can be provided.
 Specialist equipment is there, tests can be carried out more easily and drugs issued if necessary.
 However, if a home visit is not approved and the patient needs to attend the surgery, they will need to arrange their own transport; this is in line with local and national guidance from health care providers and GP professional bodies.

-Nationally and in line with guidance endorsed by the Royal College of GPs, a home visit occurs for the following three reasons:
+But nationally and in line with guidance endorsed by the Royal College of GPs, a home visit occurs for the following three reasons:

 • The patient is terminally ill and housebound